mario-j/task-list/README.md

 # task-list

 A task list built using Node and Angular to allow basic CRUD operations.
-Live site found at https://task-list-example.herokuapp.com/
+Live site found at https://demo-tasklist.herokuapp.com/

 # Setup

 Clone this repository using the ```git clone https://github.com/mario-j/task-list.git``` command in your terminal.

-Navigate to the my-app directory using ```cd task-list```.
+Navigate to the task-list directory using ```cd task-list```.

 Install dependencies using ```npm install``` and build the Angular app using ```ng build```.